khawarizmi-org/topics/Math/Number Theory/Introduction to Number Theory/en.md

 - $38 ≡ 2 (mod 6)$ → since $38$ - $2$ = $36$, and $36$ is divisible by $6$
 - $7 ≡ 0 (mod 7)$ → every number is congruent to $0$ modulo itself

 This congruence relation helps us reason about divisibility and equivalence classes of integers under a given modulus.
-It’s also the foundation of modular arithmetic, which allows us to add, subtract, multiply, and even exponentiate **modulo m**.
+It’s also the foundation of modular arithmetic, which allows us to add, subtract, multiply, and even exponentiate **modulo $m$**.

 ---